hmrc/ctc-traders-phase5-service-guide/source/documentation/index.md

 4. [Create an application](/developer/applications/) in our sandbox environment.
 5. Use the [Create Test User API](/api-documentation/docs/api/service/api-platform-test-user/1.0) to create one or more test users for your sandbox application.
 6. Download [NCTS-P5 reference data](https://ec.europa.eu/taxation_customs/dds2/rd/rd_download_home.jsp?Lang=en) that can be used for testing.
-7. Read the testing guide (pending) to check that your software is compatible with this version of the API and to learn how to test your application in the sandbox environment.
+7. Read the [CTC Traders API phase 5 testing guide](/guides/ctc-traders-phase5-testing-guide/) to check that your software is compatible with this version of the API and to learn how to test your application in the sandbox environment.

 ### CTC Traders API v1.0 users